-For HOME Homebuyer Assistance and TBRA activities, the applicant will be classified as a subrecipient and is not eligible to receive a developer fee.

 OHFA inspection fee’s in the amount of $8,000.
 OHFA currently provides $2,000 Match for the inspection fees which constitutes 25% of the fee charged.

 Total sources of funds must equal total uses of funds.

 Square footage of all units must be provided.